Protect Microsoft Admin Portals with SIF + (Phishing resistant MFA Or Compliant Device)

 Note: Phishing resistant MFA uses Windows Hello for Business OR FIDO2 security keys OR Certificate based authentication as the flow.
 Since these flows require a managed device, you can also select require device to be marked as compliant as this grant control.
 This will also require a managed device targeted for a compliance policy through Intune.

 9. Under Session, select Sign-in frequency and set the value for Periodic reauthentication.
-Note: Set it to a low frequency value for maximum security.
+Note: Set it to a high frequency value for maximum security.
 For all intents and purposes, I am setting the re-authentication frequency to 1 hr.

 10. Confirm your settings and set Enable policy to On.
 Note: Always set it to Report-only to test the effects first.